LiamHz/liamhz.github.io/md-pages/logs.md

 There was a dozen times tonight where in the middle of talking to someone they'd do a line of coke.

-I’m on the peak of a mountain that I do not want to be on
+I'm on the peak of a mountain that I do not want to be on

 I do not want to be around these people, talk about money, or do drugs